-The Jews wanted something to stimulate their emotions—something to make chills go up their back.
-They wanted to cater to their emotions—a false criterion.
+The Jews wanted something to stimulate their emotions and make chills go up their back.
+They tried to cater to their feelings—a false criterion.

 and Greeks seek after wisdom

-Second, Greeks deemed the message preached as foolish because they wanted to operation on philosophical assumptions.
-They wanted to limit God to their conventions.
+Second, Greeks deemed the message preached as foolish because they wanted to operate on philosophical assumptions.
 Greeks pursued truth; they did not possess it.
+They tried to limit God to their conventions.